jasbrela/snake-game/README.md

 ### Controls
 - Press **A** to turn left
 - Press **D** to turn right.
+> In multiplayer, each player will choose their own bindings to turn left and right, respectively

 ## Code Architecture Diagram
 ![Code Architecture Diagram](docs/code_diagram.png)